GUIDING PRINCIPLES

 Each semester, Tsering Wangmo Dhompa, Yumi Lee, Adrienne Perry, and Kimberly Takahata host a regular BIPOC writing hangout for the Villanova community.
 Any students, staff, faculty, and alumni who identify as Black, Indigenous, or people of color are welcome to join this in-person and online meetup.

 At each of our hangouts, we provide creative writing prompts as well as time to share and check in.
 No need to see yourself as a writer in order to attend.
 It’s a fun, warm, and welcoming creative space.
 We also have pizza!
 See our department calendar on our home page for more specific information about upcoming meeting times and places.
-You can also email Professor Tsering Wangmo with questions, to express interest, or for the Zoom link.
+You can also email Professor Kimberly Takahata with questions or to express an interest in joining.

 *Please see below for a summary of events last year.
 For upcoming events, see the calendar on our landing page or the university calendar.*